bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 # Adding a TLSA protocol prefix for QUIC {#protocols}

-{{Section 3 of !RFC6698}} defined the protocol prefix used for constructing TLSA QNAMEs, and said:
+{{Section 3 of !RFC6698}} defines the protocol prefix used for constructing TLSA QNAMEs, and says:

 > The transport names defined for this protocol are "tcp", "udp", and "sctp".

-At that time, there was exactly one TLS-based protocol defined for each of these transports.
+When this text was written, there was exactly one TLS-based protocol defined for each of these transports.
 However, with the introduction of QUIC {{!RFC9000}}, there are now multiple TLS-derived protocols that can operate over UDP, even on the same port.
 To distinguish the availability and configuration of DTLS and QUIC, this document updates the above sentence as follows:

 > The transport names defined for this protocol are "tcp" (TLS over TCP {{!RFC8446}}), "udp" (DTLS {{!RFC9147}}), "sctp" (TLS over SCTP {{!RFC3436}}), and "quic" (QUIC {{!RFC9000}}).